cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 **Why is a DNS TXT record recommended?**

 The DNS TXT record helps prove that the website intends to host your application.
-Cerner does not automatically directly assume that URLs provided by a developer are associated with the website operator.
+Cerner does not automatically assume that URLs provided by a developer are associated with the website operator.
 By publishing a DNS TXT record, Cerner can verify that the party that controls the website address intends to associate itself with the your registered application.

 **Where should the DNS TXT record be placed?**